neilbeveridge/zuul-netty/performance-tests/performance-dedicated.md

 An experiment will be carried out to tune and stress both implementations, measuring throughput and latency as strain effects surface.

-### Credits

-This work was carried out by Raamnath Mani & Neil Beveridge.

 ## Take Aways - For the Impatient
 -   Non-blocking inbound and outbound IO performs much better in terms of linear scalability.
 A caveat is that all processing filters employed in the proxy must never block the execution stage threads i.e. they must use non-blocking outbound IO e.g. if config services are being contacted by filters synchronously.
 -   Time spent in GC is reduced significantly by Netty so long as the request and response buffers are not intercepted in processing filters.
 Doing so would drag the content into user space and cause an increase in GC utilisation.
 We chose to carefully expose only the minimum request and response data in the filter API so that the framework developers can make guarantees to filter developers about performance.